What does a Consumer Banker do?

 - Develop and maintain relationships with individual customers to understand their financial needs and goals.

-- Stay updated on financial products and services offered by the bank to provide accurate information.
+- Stay updated on banking products, services, and industry trends to provide accurate information to customers.

 Qualifications